Name: Adoption of Retired Research Dogs and Cats

 giving their colleagues in the House the opportunity to consider (and pass this

 legislation) in 2019.

 If you take action and have not already registered, you will receive periodic updates and communications from National Anti-Vivisection Society.

-Please give dogs and cats retired from research a chance to live in a loving home
+Please give dogs and cats once used for research a chance to live in loving homes.

 Dear [Decision Maker],